-The course is open to practitioners from any forensic discipline – e.g. reporting officers, chief scientists, lawyers – with a University degree (at least BSc) or an equivalent degree of a higher education programme.
+Practitioners from any forensic discipline – e.g. reporting officers, chief scientists, lawyers – with a University degree (at least BSc) or an equivalent degree of a higher education programme

 - To gain specialized and up-to-date knowledge in the field of forensic interpretation and evaluation of evidence

-- To master probabilistic reasoning, Bayesian networks and statistical methods using appropriate tools and software
+- To master probabilistic reasoning, Bayesian networks and statistical methods using appropriate tools and softwares

 - To manage issues of interpretation at a high level from case reception to court